VainF/Torch-Pruning/README.md

 ### 3. Low-level pruning functions

-It is equivalent to make a layer-by-layer fixing using the low-level pruning functions.
+You can make a layer-by-layer pruning by yourself with the low-level pruning functions.

 ```python
 tp.prune_conv_out_channel( model.conv1, idxs=[2,6,9] )